A guide to shared ownership.

 - The third party that invests in your property (in this case, YouOwn) is a passive owner; the house is yours to do what you want with.
-Essentially, shared ownership is very similar to approaching the bank of mum & dad, except with the addition of equity charges.
+Essentially, shared ownership is very similar to approaching the bank of mum and dad.

 - The deposit is low at only 5%.
-This is much more of an achievable goal for the majority of first-time buyers, compared to 20% when buying a house on your own.
+This is much more of an achievable goal for the majority of home buyers, compared to 20% when buying a house on your own.

-- Your monthly repayments are often cheaper than if you have a loan over the whole house.
+- Your monthly repayments are less than if you have a low equity loan.

 - You can increase your share of the house until you own 100% of it.

-- You can sell your house on the open market and you can rent your house out.
+- You can sell your house on the open market and you can rent it out.